True Romance (Charli XCX album): Background and recording

+Composition

 "You're the One" has been compared to Siouxsie and the Banshees' 1991 song "Kiss Them for Me" and Charli agreed: "At the time, I was listening to a lot of dark pop, so I was inspired by a lot of the deep bass sounds.
 Sure, Siouxsie is there, too.
 We just kind of rolled with it."
+Charli said for Coupdemain Magazine that her preferred song of the album is "What I Like": "just because all the lyrics are cute".
+She also stated that "What I Like" is "about me unashamedly celebrating having a boyfriend and being in love.
+It's about being so happy with someone, like they're your partner in crime.
+It's about not caring about anything else but them."

-Charli explained the meaning behind the album's title saying, "Every corner of my own romantic history is explored on this record, so for me, it's very raw, it's very honest, and it's very true."
+Charli explained the meaning behind the album's title, saying, "Every corner of my own romantic history is explored on this record, so for me, it's very raw, it's very honest, and it's very true."
 The majority of the album's tracks were previously released on the You're the One EP, and through the Heartbreaks and Earthquakes and Super Ultra mixtapes.
-The album is named after the Quentin Tarantino-written 1993 film of the same name, which is sampled on "Velvet Dreaming" from the Super Ultra mixtape.
+The album is named after Tony Scott's 1993 film of the same name, which is sampled on "Velvet Dreaming" from the Super Ultra mixtape.

+Release and promotion

+In May and November 2011, she released the singles "Stay Away" and "Nuclear Seasons" respectively, and gained attention from music website Pitchfork, where she earned "Best New Track" accolades for both; the former was eventually named to the site's "Best Tracks of 2011" list.

+The majority of the album's tracks were previously released on the You're the One EP, and through the Heartbreaks and Earthquakes and Super Ultra mixtapes.

 On 9 April 2013, the standard edition of album became available to stream on Pitchfork in full.